Marcopizzo87/MetadataExtractor/README.md

 The purpose of the script is to retrieve basic metadata from all the shapefiles contained in a folder, summarizing those in a .pdf file.
+The script proves to be vital when it is needed a quick scan of shapefiles.

 ## Quick start